Rupert Everett: Political views

-Despite being an openly gay man, Everett does not consider himself part of the gay community and has been an outspoken critic of the introduction of same-sex marriage, stating: "I loathe heterosexual weddings.
-The wedding cake, the party, the champagne, the inevitable divorce two years later.
-It's just a waste of time in the heterosexual world, and in the homosexual world I find it personally beyond tragic that we want to ape this institution that is so clearly a disaster."
-Everett has also disclosed that he identified as transgender during his childhood and dressed as a girl from the age of six to fourteen.
-When he turned fifteen, he ceased to identify as female and embraced his identity as a gay man.
-He has expressed opposition to the use of hormones on children, citing that parents who offer the possibility of such a transition to their children are "scary".
+Everett has also disclosed that he identified as transgender during his childhood and dressed as a girl from age 6 to 14.
+When he turned 15, he ceased to identify as female and embraced his identity as a gay man.
+He has expressed opposition to the use of hormones on children, saying that parents who offered the possibility of such a transition to their children were "scary".